 It is 5:30AM on July 18th in Dublin when my eyes abruptly widen in my lofty Airbnb bedroom.
 I am consistently checking the time on my phone to make sure that the day hasn’t drifted past me too quickly.
 Currently, there is a battle going on between my adrenaline and my jet lag, and so far, my adrenaline is winning (thank god).
 I am smack dab in the middle of City Center with hundreds of buildings surrounding me and am walking distance to nearly everything in Dublin, including bars, shops, pubs, restaurants, theaters, churches and so on.
 My sweet Airbnb host, Michael, offers me some delicious breakfast before I head out for my first days’ festivities.
 I politely decline, as I have absolutely no appetite.
-I am too excited and nervous for all that will happen in the next few hours.
+I am too excited and nervous about all that will happen in the next few hours.
 Well, perhaps I should just cut to the chase.
 I am meeting the beautiful and talented Fionnuala Gill today at 10:30am.
 My mind is racing with questions that I’d like to ask her.
 I’ve told myself at least fifty times this week that I simply just need to be myself.
 However, there have been a few moments where I pause and tell myself that I have to just let whatever happens, happen.
-I realize that Fionnuala’s voice, charm and spirit move me very deeply, and this fact alone will most likely lead our conversation from introductory to ‘real talk’ within seconds.
+I realize that Fionnuala’s voice, charm, and spirit move me very deeply, and this fact alone will most likely lead our conversation from introductory to ‘real talk’ within seconds.

 I walk the two miles from Railway Street to Kilkenny Design on Nassau Street.
 Dublin is in the midst of a heatwave, so I walk slowly to avoid working up a sweat.
 There are people crowded all around me.
 I soon find myself rushing to get into a quiet space so that I have time to calm my nerves.
 I walk into the cafe and start looking at the delicious pastries on display.
 I happen to be standing behind a pillar when I notice a woman walking up the stairs.
 “I think that’s Fionnuala,” I silently tell myself.
 I tiptoe my way towards her.
 I take one more deep breath.
 Our eyes lock.